-For more classic dinner ideas you might enjoy this classic meatloaf for one, a single-serving tuna casserole, the perfect roasted cornish hen, or a Sunday dinner pot roast.
+For more classic down home dinner ideas, you might enjoy this classic meatloaf for one, a single-serving tuna casserole, the perfect roasted Cornish hen, or a Sunday dinner pot roast.

-For something a little different try adding in some fresh dill, chopped red onion, or green onions.
-Sprinkle in a little black pepper, garlic powder or onion powder for even more flavor.
+For something a little different, try adding fresh dill, chopped red onion, or green onions.
+Sprinkle in a little black pepper, garlic powder, or onion powder for even more flavor.

 Main Ingredients and Variations